toggledbits/DelayLight/README.md

 To have the "on" delay complete unconditionally and turn the lights on for the "off" delay period (the behavior prior to 1.5), set the `ResettableOnDelay` state variable to 0.

+#### Quieting ####

+Quieting causes the triggers to be ignored for a period following a *manual* shut-off of all controlled devices.
+The classic use case for this is a room with a light that uses a motion sensor for presence detection and automatic turn-on of lights on motion.
+Without quieting, if the light is turned off manually as the operator exits the room, the motion of exiting may cause automatic timing to be triggered and turn the lights back on.
+By enforcing a "quiet period" following the (manual) shut-off of the light, the operator may exit within that period without the resulting motion triggering the timer and turning the light back on.

 #### House Modes ####

 To limit automatic triggering to certain house modes, select those modes.
 If no modes are selected, triggering occurs in all modes.